 2. Use an Automated Robo Advisor (Low Risk, Low Effort)

 A Robo or Automated Advisor is simply an automated service that enables you to establish a stock portfolio based on your specific risk profile and investing preferences.
 You can choose the balance of capital you have invested in stocks and bonds and even specify a preference for particular industries or ethical preferences.

 The advisor will then construct a model portfolio for you, and then after you approve, it will automatically invest your money for you.
 In addition to that, many of the best Robo Advisors will also automatically perform your tax-loss harvesting at the end of the year.

-Many of the advisors employ industry-standard Modern Portfolio Theory to construct your portfolio as would any human, financial advisor.
+Many advisors employ industry-standard Modern Portfolio Theory (MPT) to construct your portfolio, as would any human financial advisor.
 The big benefit is that the costs and management fees are much lower than with a human advisor.